PatrickMcElroy/PatrickMcElroy/README.md

 ### Hi there 👋

 I've pinned some of my public projects below that you can check out.
 Most of these repos are solo projects in IOS development with Swift or data analytics with Python.
-A lot of my work for my classes is in C++, but those repos are private.
+Most of my work for my classes is in C++, but those repos are private.

 <!--
 **PatrickMcElroy/PatrickMcElroy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.